Fantonos/NihongoNumerics/README.md

 ## Contributions

 Feel free to contribute to this repository.
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License